-But don't take it from me. "[Black Lives Matter is] using the situation in Cuba to club their own government over the head," says a 35-year-old black Cuban activist, whose identity has been redacted as he participates in the nation's first protests in more than 60 years.
+But don't take it from me. "[Black Lives Matter is] using the situation in Cuba to club their own government over the head," says a 35-year-old black Cuban resident*, whose identity has been redacted as protests break out in the country for the first time in more than 60 years.
 "What's wrong with them?"

 "That's why I tell people not to screenshot my messages," responds the 35-year-old.
 "I've reviewed and I think I'm safe with all my Instagram content, but I'm not sure."
 He adds that he would have liked to respond with a video, but "I can't expose myself like that," he notes, "because it's true that they're rounding people up."

 The Cuban Revolution sought to engineer forced equality via communism following the overthrow of the brutal military dictator President Fulgencio Batista.
 But that equality is a myth, say the men, who argue that the Cuban government tries to hide the lingering effects of institutionalized and systemic racism.

 At a recent university protest, the 35-year-old relays that special forces "went directly after black people."
 The 25-year-old agrees.
 "The idea is that only people on the margins protest against the government.
 Only delinquents," he says.
 "In fact, they used to call it a revolution for the poor, and now they use words like marginalized and delinquent to describe what's happening, which is a way of hiding all their racism and all their classism, right?"